Addiction Treatment for Massachusetts College Students

 Recovery support on Massachusetts campuses and beyond include services like:

-- Sober Student Network: Offered through Boston University, this network supports students in recovery.
+- Collegiate Recovery Program (CRP): Offered through Boston University, this network supports students in recovery.

 - Recovery Radio Network: This network provides workshops and 12-Step speakers that students can tune in to at any time in privacy.

 - Young People in Recovery: With chapters all over the country, including in Dartmouth, Massachusetts, this organization supports the specific needs of this demographic in recovery.

 - New England Region of Narcotics Anonymous (NERA): Specialized groups often meet on college campuses for students, providing peer support through a 12-Step program for sobriety.

 - Alcoholics Anonymous (AA): AA also provides 12-Step programming for those who remain abstinent from alcohol during recovery.